 This doesn't just mean technology or techniques that have been around for a long time being used; they have to actually be obsolete.
 So a vehicle which uses technology which has been around since the dawn of time, like wheels, wouldn't count because nothing has ever replaced the wheel, but a new, renewable fuel which turned out to be more efficient in a steam engine rather than a petrol or diesel engine would.

-In speculative fiction settings, this is a common way for a work to justify the prevalence of swords over guns using Technobabble (or Magibabble) to establish some technology which shifts the mechanics of combat in favor of melee weapons somehow (often overlapping with Enhanced Archaic Weapon
+In speculative fiction settings, this is a common way for a work to justify the prevalence of swords over guns using Technobabble (or Magibabble) to establish some technology which shifts the mechanics of combat in favor of melee weapons somehow (often overlapping with Enhanced Archaic Weapon).

 Anime and Manga

-- In the second half of Tengen Toppa Gurren Lagann, the Gunmen are dropped in favor of the new Guparls.
-It turns out that the Gunmen are still more useful against anti-spirals because they were designed specifically to fight them, as although Grapearls were based in Gurren Lagann's specifications, their pilots are unable to channel Spiral Energy through them.
+- In the second half of Tengen Toppa Gurren Lagann, the Gunmen are dropped in favor of the new Grapearls.
+It turns out that the Gunmen are still more useful against the Anti-Spiral proxies because they were designed specifically to fight them, as although Grapearls were based in Gurren Lagann's specifications, their pilots are unable to channel Spiral Energy through them.

 - In Digimon Adventure 02, Armor Digivolving is said to be an ancient form of evolution that the Control Spires can't deactivate.
 The ability to use it is why the old guard can't fight the new villains and the newcomers are needed.